 Capstone Treatment Center Philosophy

-The Capstone Mission is to provide a highly effective treatment experience to give residents and families the best opportunity to make a paradigm shift in their life’s direction – to recovery.
+The Capstone Mission is to provide a highly effective treatment experience to give clients and families the best opportunity to make a paradigm shift in their life’s direction – to recovery.
 The success of our treatment approach is in the synergy of professionally excellent therapy in a Christ-centered environment, delivered by professionally excellent individuals who live Christ-centered lives.
-The Capstone therapy experience treats residents’ addiction(s) as well as the underlying psychological-emotional-relational-spiritual problems.
-As far as God is concerned, Capstone takes residents where they are, from atheist to devout believer, and simply cultivates spirituality from that point, at the resident’s pace, as we develop relationships and implement our Core Model Therapy approach.
+The Capstone therapy experience treats clients’ addiction(s) as well as the underlying psychological-emotional-relational-spiritual problems.
+As far as God is concerned, Capstone takes clients where they are, from atheist to devout believer, and simply cultivates spirituality from that point, at the client’s pace, as we develop relationships and implement our Core Model Therapy approach.
 License # 00155 by the Arkansas Department of Behavioral Health Services.

 Areas of Specialization